elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.9-hotfix.md

-# The Arbiter config.json upgrade[20250510]
+# The ELA v0.9.9 hotfix upgrade[20250510]

 The upgrade mainly includes:

-- Configure the arbiter config.json file to support a new sidechain.
+- Solve the main chain issue.

 ## Automatic upgrade using node.sh